sparrdrem/cortana-bot/README.md

 ## Adding commands to BOT

 To add commands, you will need to edit the class file `Commands.cs`.
 You will need to provide the name of the command and give the command a fuction.
-For an example of how to create a new command, see `example-script.js`.
+For an example of how to create a new command, see `Example.cs`.

 ## Downloading the BOT